develjsw/nestjs-redis-lock/README.md

    }
    ```
    > ⚠️ Note
-   The @RedisLock() decorator must be applied to methods inside @Injectable() classes (e.g., services).
+   The @RedisLock() decorator only applies to methods defined in classes annotated with @Injectable()
-   It will not work on methods inside @Controller() classes due to how NestJS internally proxies controller methods.
+   Methods in @Controller() classes are intentionally excluded from scanning,

-   > ✅ Recommended usage: put the lock on a service method, and call that from the controller or cron job.
+   because NestJS binds controller methods at runtime before decorators can dynamically wrap them

 3. Set Environment Variables
    ```dotenv
    REDIS_HOST=localhost